adityasrivastava2002/tindog/README.md

 TinDog Site<br>
 I have made this site using html, css and bootstrap while learning.
 <br>
-<a href="made with html, css and bootstrap while learning">Click here to visit the site</a>
+<a href="https://adityasrivastava2002.github.io/tindog/">Click here to visit the site</a>